cloudmesh/classes/docs/source/overview.rst

 Disclosure
 ----------

-This page may be updated througout Fall 2016, we recommend to review this page weekly for changes.
+This page may be updated throughout Fall 2016, we recommend to review this page weekly for changes.

 About the Course